Chooboo/wad2_project/README.md

 You can see what packages you need to install into your virtualenv in requirements.txt file.

-Guide on how to set up the project:
+# How to set up the project:
 Create a virtual environment first
 Download the repo: git clone https://github.com/Chooboo/wad2_project.git Now you have git initialized in the folder you downloaded so you can just navigate into it and use all the git commands as usual.

-Git guide on how to collab:
+# Git guide on how to collab:
 source: https://medium.com/@jonathanmines/the-ultimate-github-collaboration-guide-df816e98fb67

 git pull - ALWAYS before you start working